vysker/vscode-php-formatter/README.md

 ## Known Issues

+If you add Composer to your PATH, make sure to restart ALL of your Visual Studio Code instances afterwards.
+Visual Studio Code only reads out PATH variables during startup.

-Most issues stem from incorrect installation of the PHP-CS-Fixer.
+*Note:* Most issues stem from incorrect installation of the PHP-CS-Fixer, see https://github.com/FriendsOfPHP/PHP-CS-Fixer#installation.

 ## Release Notes